gratet/sgit-explorer/README.md

 # sigit-explorer

 This repository contains a set of scripts and SQL queries needed to replicate a framework to manage a medium or large volume of data from the logs created by an AFC system and facilitate its exploitation through SQL queries.
-This AFC framework is divided into three different layers: content layer, services Layer and application layer.
-Following, each of the pieces included in this repository is detailed
+This AFC framework is divided into three different layers: content layer, services layer and application layer.
+Following, each of the pieces included in this repository is detailed.

 ### Content layer